dtr6210/MiniProject3/README.md

 npm install express mongoose

-"mongoose" is an ODM (Object Data Modeling) library for MongoDB and Node.js.
+Mongoose is an ODM (Object Data Modeling) library for MongoDB and Node.js.
 It manages relationships between data, provides schema validation, and is used to translate between ojects in code and the representation of those objects in MongoDB.